 According to the CDC, there were approximately 161,374 deaths caused by unintentional injuries in 2016.
 The leading causes of these fatal accidents were car accidents, medical malpractice, and pedestrian accidents, all of which are entirely preventable, mostly caused by human error, and deserve compensation for the damages that they cause.

-Hiring a wrongful death lawyer to represent your case is a crucial tactic in the process of suing for wrongful death damages that is often overlooked, but shouldn’t be.
+Hiring a wrongful death lawyer to represent your case is a crucial tactic in the process of suing for wrongful death damages that are often overlooked, but shouldn’t be.
 An experienced lawyer has the power to quickly recover full compensation for your family member’s wrongful death, protect you from the other party’s insurance agent, and ensure that justice is obtained for your family member’s wrongful death.